ROCm/omniperf/docs/conceptual/command-processor.rst

 Before scheduling work to the accelerator, the command processor can first acquire a memory fence to ensure system consistency :hsa-runtime-pdf:`Section 2.6.4 <91>`.
 After the work is complete, the command processor can apply a memory-release fence.
-Depending on the AMD CDNA accelerator under question, either of these operations *might* initiate a cache write-back or invalidation.
+Depending on the AMD CDNA™ accelerator under question, either of these operations *might* initiate a cache write-back or invalidation.